 There is a Crater Impact Commission consisting of six members—three appointed by the City of Wetumpka and three appointed by the Elmore County Commission.
 They will be holding public hearings regarding the future development and use of this very rare anomaly in our City, including an interpretative center located on Highway 231 in Wetumpka, AL.

 One of the most common questions asked by visitors to Wetumpka, Alabama is

 "How can I see the Wetumpka Impact Crater?"

-The City of Wetumpka, in conjunction with the Wetumpka Impact Crater Commission, conduct guided bus/walking tours of the Impact Crater area each February for a nominal fee which is used towards building the future interpretive center.
+The City of Wetumpka, in conjunction with the Wetumpka Impact Crater Commission, conduct guided bus/walking tours of the Impact Crater area each late February/early March for a nominal fee which is used towards building the future interpretive center.
 Call the City of Wetumpka events coordinator (334) 567-5147 to reserve your spot on the next tour.

 This Town Celebrates Every New Year with a Falling Meteor

 Want to stay on top of all the space news?
 Follow @universetoday on Twitter

 Video from YouTube User Pam Bergmann

 The popular jazz tune “Stars Fell on Alabama” was inspired in part by the Leonid meteor shower in November of 1833, sometimes referred to as “the night the stars fell.”
 But the central region of Alabama region has a history of meteorite impacts, including a massive impact over 84 million years ago.
 The town of Wetumpka, Alabama sits in the middle of an ancient 8-kilometer-wide impact crater that was blasted into the bedrock, creating the unique geology of what is now Elmore County.